 Depending on the time of year, we are sometimes able to assist our clients with extra nights’ accommodation before or after your program.
 Requests should be made to YES directly and are subject to availability.
 The price varies depending on the accommodation available.
 Long term accommodation extensions are often available from February to end of the season at a great rate.
-Contact Siobhan for more details.
+Email us for more details.

 Your drop-off address will be emailed to you around 30 days prior to your arrival.